Una investigación de la Universidad de Navarra concluye que algunos pacientes con deterioro cognitivo ligero padecerán Alzheimer

 Lluís Samaranch's study, carried out at the Clínica Universitaria, corroborates that the disease can be detected in its early stages

-A research of the University of Navarra concludes that some patients with mild cognitive impairment (MCI) will develop Alzheimer's disease in the future.
-The study, focused on the detection of early signs of the alteration, is based on an analysis multidisciplinary with data extracted from a sample of 300 individuals carried out at the University Clinic.
+A research the University of Navarra concludes that some patients with mild cognitive impairment (MCI) will develop Alzheimer’s disease in the future.
+The study, which focuses on detecting early signs of the condition, is based on a multidisciplinary analysis multidisciplinary data from a sample 300 individuals at the University Clinic.

-This work of doctorate, carried out by the scientist of research center Médica Aplicada (CIMA) Lluís Samaranch, supports the theory that most patients with MCI are in an intermediate phase that will lead to an acute disturbance.
-"However," clarifies the new doctor of the School of Sciences, "not all cases with mild impairment will develop the ailment."
+This doctorate work , authored by Lluís Samaranch, a researcher at research center Applied research center (CIMA), supports the theory that most patients with MCI are in an intermediate stage that will lead to severe impairment.
+"However," clarifies the new PhD from the School of Science, "not all cases with mild impairment will develop the condition."

-To reach this conclusion, the team at the University Clinic's report Disorders Unit looked for early signs of the disease: "In addition to the neuropsychological and neuroimaging markers involved, our most important finding is the finding of PET - or positron emission tomography - as a very effective technique for measuring the risk of progression of MCI," stresses Dr. Pablo Martínez-Lage, director of the thesis .
+To reach this conclusion, the team from the University report Disorders Unit looked for early signs of the disease: "In addition to the neuropsychological and neuroimaging markers involved, our finding important finding is finding —or positron emission tomography—is a highly effective technique for measuring the risk of MCI progression," emphasizes Dr. Pablo Martínez-Lage, director the thesis

 Under the degree scroll "Alzheimer's disease in the prodromal phase. cross-sectional analysis and identification of markers of progression to dementia in a prospective series of patients with mild cognitive impairment", this research multidisciplinary counted with the partnership of neuropsychologists, nurses and engineers.